View Linwood McCullers's Obituary on dailypress.com and share memories

 Linwood Arnold McCullers "Arnie",75, peacefully passed away at home in Mechanicsville, Virginia with his wife and daughter on February 3, 2020.

-He was proceeded in death by his brother, David McCullers, mother, Margaret Mangum McCullers, father James Linwood McCullers, and his first wife, Lynda Jones McCullers.
+He was preceded in death by his brother, David McCullers, mother, Margaret Mangum McCullers, father James Linwood McCullers, and his first wife, Lynda Jones McCullers.

-He is survived and deeply loved by his wife Sarah Nicholson McCullers (Sally), sons Jonathan Arnold and Keith Allen McCullers, and daughter, Deanna M Stanton, and by marriage his daughters, Laura Riley Shaia, Mary Jesse Bynum (Molly), and his son, Patrick Ross Bynum III, his daughters-in-laws Michelle C McCullers, Cori C McCullers, and Elizabeth H McCullers.
-He was blessed with 6 grandchildren , Chris, Aaron.
-Marcus, Kevin, Sibly, Kyler, Andy and Jay and six grandchildren by marriage, Allison, Adam, Nicholas, Patch, Asher, Noah, and a grand-dog, Milo.
+He is survived and was deeply loved by his wife Sarah Nicholson McCullers (Sally), sons Jonathan Arnold and Keith Allen McCullers, and daughter, Deanna M Stanton, and by marriage his daughter, Laura Riley Shaia, Mary Jesse Bynum (Molly), and his son, Patrick Ross Bynum III, his daughters-in-law Michelle C McCullers, Cori C McCullers, and Elizabeth H McCullers.
+He was blessed with eight grandchildren, Chris, Aaron.
+Marcus, Kevin, Sibly, Kyler, Andy and Jay and six by marriage, Allison, Adam, Nicholas, Patch, Asher, Noah, and a grand-dog, Milo.

 In Lieu of flowers, memorial contributions may be made to: americancancerfund.org/donations/sympathy-message/